advancedresearch/advancedresearch.github.io/blog/2023-03-13-reinterpreting-computational-paradoxes.md

 The trick that makes it sound like "This sentence is true" is asserting something truthful, is called [Stealing the Voice](https://github.com/advancedresearch/path_semantics/blob/master/papers-wip2/stealing-the-voice.pdf).

-By buying into the fallacy of Stealing the Voice, one believes become open to [abstract corruption](https://github.com/advancedresearch/path_semantics/blob/master/papers-wip2/abstract-corruption.pdf) by mimicry.
+By buying into the fallacy of Stealing the Voice, what one believes in become open to [abstract corruption](https://github.com/advancedresearch/path_semantics/blob/master/papers-wip2/abstract-corruption.pdf) by mimicry.

 To reason properly about people who are liars, one must be able to imagine an information barrier between a social world where people do not want to be able to prove anything and an internal region where people might use `false` as their assumption.